arez/arez/README.md

  - activated
 (Is all this just dev tools?)

+* dispose on calculated observer should defer until after reaction runs and should set isDisposed flag?

 Observable
 * list of observers.
 * the cached least stalest state of these observers.